Oluwapelumi99/Rubys-fitness-plan/README.md

 - ### At the bottom of the page we have links to the shop page.
 <img width="1704" alt="Screenshot 2025-01-12 at 18 51 05" src="https://github.com/user-attachments/assets/fb65edf1-1848-440d-be0a-2e6cc277cf07" />

-- Clicking on any of the items below will take us directly to the categories of the shop displayed as seen below.
+- Clicking on any of the items below will take us directly to the category of the item displayed as seen below.
 - clicking the bag image takes us to the bag categories
 <img width="1645" alt="Screenshot 2025-01-12 at 18 56 41" src="https://github.com/user-attachments/assets/c82973f6-656d-45ac-9aca-efc753616588" />